We Want Equality: Pass this Bill to Give the ERA a Chance!

 In order to be officially added to our Constitution, an amendment must first be passed through Congress and then ratified by 3/4ths (or 38) states.
 In the 1970s, the ERA passed Congress and was sent to the states, and over 10 years it was ratified by 35 of the 38 states it needed.
 But after that 10 year deadline, the ERA got stuck.

 Fortunately, there is a way that the ERA can still be passed!
 Congress has the power to eliminate that 10 year deadline by passing the 3 State Strategy bill proposed by Congresswoman Jackie Speier and Senator Cardin.
-That way the ERA would only need to be voted on by 3 more states in order to be added to our Constitution!
-In fact, Nevada just ratified the ERA, so if the 3 State Strategy bill passes, only two more states would need to ratify it!
+That way the ERA would only need to be voted on by 1 more state in order to be added to our Constitution!
+If the 3 State Strategy bill passes, only one more state would need to ratify it!

 This is not a new idea -- in fact, the most recent Amendment to the Constitution took over 200 years to be ratified!
 Why shouldn’t the ERA be given the same chance?

 Women make up more than half of our work force, yet for every dollar a man makes, the average white woman makes $0.78, and the average Asian woman makes $0.85.
 Not having the ERA affects every woman, but it affects women of color more.
 An African American female makes $0.63 for every dollar a man makes, and a Latina makes $0.54.
 As a woman, you would stand to lose at least $400,000 compared to a man with the same job in your lifetime.
 If you want to become a doctor or lawyer, you stand to lose $2,000,000!
-And to make it worse, the AAUW reports that if nothings changes, we won't earn equal pay in our lifetimes and we're in middle school!
+And to make it worse, the AAUW reports that if nothing changes, we won't earn equal pay in our lifetimes and we're in middle school!